pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 ## Overview of the OpenFOAM-wrapper

-The solver-wrapper can be found in the `solver_wrapper.openfoam.v_X`-directory and consists of only one Python-file: `v_X.py`, with `X`the identifier of the OpenFOAM-version (e.g. `v_41` for OpenFOAM 4.1).
-Aside from this, the Python-file constructs a number of files such as `controlDict`, `pointDisplacement`, `dynamicMeshDict` and `decomposeParDict` by starting from the `_raw`-files in the solver-wrapper directory and replacing the names of the settings with their user-defined values (listed in the table above).
+The solver wrapper can be found in the `solver_wrapper.openfoam.v_X`-directory and consists of only one Python-file: `v_X.py`, with `X`the identifier of the OpenFOAM-version (e.g. `v_41` for OpenFOAM 4.1).
+Aside from this, the Python-file constructs a number of files such as `controlDict`, `pointDisplacement`, `dynamicMeshDict` and `decomposeParDict` by starting from the `_raw`-files in the solver wrapper directory and replacing the names of the settings with their user-defined values (listed in the table above).
 Finally, using an OpenFOAM-solver in CoCoNuT requires the adaptation of the solver to accomodate the internal messaging system used during the FSI-simulation.
-Currently, only `pimpleFoam` and `interFoam` have been adapted; the solvers called by the solver-wrapper have the same name as the original OpenFOAM-solver but with `CoCoNuT_` added to the name. `CoCoNuT_pimpleFoam` treads FSI simulations whereas the fluid is approached as isothermal and incompressible in a laminar or turbulent transient case. `CoCoNuT_interFoam` is apllied for two incompressible, isothermal immiscible fluids.
+Currently, only `pimpleFoam` and `interFoam` have been adapted; the solvers called by the solver wrapper have the same name as the original OpenFOAM-solver but with `CoCoNuT_` added to the name. `CoCoNuT_pimpleFoam` treads FSI simulations whereas the fluid is approached as isothermal and incompressible in a laminar or turbulent transient case. `CoCoNuT_interFoam` is apllied for two incompressible, isothermal immiscible fluids.
 Upon using the OpenFOAM-wrapper, the solver to be used upon execution needs to be compiled using the default OpenFOAM-compilation method (loading the OpenFOAM-module and using `wmake` in the `solver_wrapper.CoCoNuT_xxxxFoam`-directory).

 ### The `__init__` method